djiglesias/CarND-Traffic-Sign-Classifier-Project/writeup.md

 # **Traffic Sign Recognition**

 This project explores how to use TensorFlow to train a neural network to recognize German traffic signs.
 A data set provided by Udacity contains a large sample set of 32x32 images and their corresponding classifer.
-The goals for this project are to :

 ---
 ## 1. Data Set Summary & Exploration